USS Potomac (AG-25): 1945–1980

 USS Potomac was decommissioned by President Harry S. Truman, who chose the larger USS Williamsburg as his presidential yacht.
 Unlike his predecessor, Truman was not a sailor and could not handle the extreme rolling on the Potomac.
 Being an accomplished classical pianist, Truman also wanted a grand piano aboard his yacht, which the Potomac could not accommodate.
-The Coast Guard decommissioned Potomac on May 23, 1946.
+The Coast Guard decommissioned Potomac on 23 May 1946.

 After being decommissioned, Potomac remained docked in Cambridge, Maryland and served with the Maryland Tidewater Fisheries Commission as one of forty fishery enforcement boats for the clam, crab, fish and oyster fishermen of the area until 1960.
 To accommodate President Roosevelt's need for wheelchair accessibility, a concealed elevator had been installed inside what had been one of Potomac's smokestacks to carry the president from the main deck to the boat deck.
 This smokestack-elevator shaft was removed and now sits in Cambridge at Long Wharf park as a monument to the former president and his 1935 visit to Cambridge on the previous presidential yacht, USS Sequoia.

-Potomac was sold to Warren G. Toone in April 1960 and used as a private ferry boat between Puerto Rico and the Virgin Islands.
-In 1962, there was a failed attempt to attend the World's Fair in Seattle due to engine trouble in Long Beach.
+Potomac was sold to Warren G. Toone in April 1960 and ostensibly used as a private ferry boat between Puerto Rico and the Virgin Islands.
+In reality she was used for offshore gambling.In 1962, there was a failed attempt to attend the World's Fair in Seattle due to engine trouble in Long Beach.
 She was registered in 1963 by Hydro-Capital in Newport Beach, California as a museum ship with call sign WA9710.
 Records show Potomac's home port was Los Angeles from 1963 to 1967.